JonathanBuchh/buchh.org/content/about.md

 My name is Jonathan Buchholz and I'm a sophomore at Middlebury College studying International Politics & Economics.
 I'm on a quest to understand the world a little more fully with each passing day, so if you have a lead on something you think I might find interesting (books, articles, websites, movies, etc.), drop me a line at [interesting@buchh.org](mailto:interesting@buchh.org)!

-I'm also currently looking for summer 2025 internship opportunities.
-[Connect on LinkedIn](https://www.linkedin.com/in/jonathanbuchh/)?

 Here are some of my affections:

 - [The Deep Life](https://www.thedeeplife.com)